JesseNyberg/DayzBarter/README.md

 ## Configuration
-  - ### The following folder is created when the mod is first started: DayZServer\profileFolder\BarterConfig
+  - ### The following folder is created when the mod is first started: DayzServer\profileFolder\BarterConfig
     - #### The files NPCConfig.json and recipeConfig.json are created, but are empty by default.